 (For psychology major) Students will conduct an independent empirical investigation of a psychological problem.
 Thesis research will be supervised individually by teaching members of the Department.
 The thesis should be about 8,000 to 10,000 words (exclusive of tables, bibliographies and appendices) and should follow the practice of communication in top psychology journals.
 Eligible students will be invited by the Department to apply for admissions into this course.
-Approval by Departmental Head is required for admissions into this course.
-Assessment: 100% coursework.

-Prerequisites: PSYC1001 and PSYC1004 and PSYC2060; and Co-requisites: PSYC3052 or PSYC3053 or PSYC3054 or PSYC3061 or PSYC3064 or PSYC3068.
+Prerequisites: PSYC1001 and PSYC1004 and PSYC2060; and

+Co-requisites: PSYC3052 or PSYC3053 or PSYC3054 or PSYC3061 or PSYC3064 or

+PSYC3068.